Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 title: Porting from Client-hosted to DGS-hosted
 ---

 You might have started developing your game with client-hosted in mind but then realized it wasn’t giving you the performance, reliability, or security you wanted.
 There are multiple reasons for choosing both a dedicated game server (DGS) solution and a client-hosted solution.
-This document provides guidance around switching from a client-hosted game to a dedicated-server game in Unity using Netcode for GameObjects (NGO).
+This document provides guidance around switching from a client-hosted game to a dedicated-server game in Unity using [Netcode for GameObjects (NGO)](../about.md).

-:::note
+If your server and clients run the same code, it’s usually simpler to port from DGS to client-hosted than the other way around.
+It’s easier to place a client on top of a DGS than to extract a DGS from your host.
+By starting with your DGS logic already isolated, you can then more easily change to client-hosted by enabling client-side logic for the host.
+This isn't the case if your server uses a different technology stack than your clients.

+:::info
 There are two distinct meanings of the word “host” that you must take care not to confuse: the NGO host and the hardware host.

 - The **NGO host** is where both a client and a server run simultaneously.
 The hosting provider (the hardware host) runs your Unity server build.